Our interview with the former big league catcher. Also, an update from 2023!

-That would be the start of a long coaching partnership between Duncan and La Russa.
+That would be the start of a long and fruitful coaching partnership between Duncan and the future Hall of Fame manager La Russa.

-Duncan and La Russa left Oakland after the '95 season to lead the St Louis Cardinals, where they would stay until the end of 2011.
-While in St Louis, Duncan was a part of two World Series championships (2006 and 2011) and a number of division titles.
+Duncan and La Russa departed Oakland after the '95 season to lead the St. Louis Cardinals, where they would stay until the end of 2011.
+While in St. Louis, Duncan was a part of two World Series championships (2006 and 2011) and a number of division titles.

 After leaving the Cardinals, he served as a pitching consultant for the Arizona Diamondbacks and the Chicago White Sox.

 During his time as a pitching coach, Duncan won three World Series rings, coached four Cy Young award winners and is credited with reviving the careers of several pitchers.

 Quite simply, Duncan is revered as one of the best pitching coaches in modern baseball history.

 Q&A with Dave Duncan

 Dave Duncan is not only a world-class coach, but a former all star catcher with over 7,000 innings spent catching in the big leagues.